5 Tips To Improve Your Restaurant Website

 Desktop users want:

-- A visable phone number they can call
+- A visible phone number they can call

 - Information about the restaurant and maybe the chef